-As the local transit service provider, HCTD receives Section 5310 funding in support of ADA paratransit operations in the urbanized areas of Bell County.
-Outside of Bell County, TxDOT distributes allocated Section 5310 funding to local agencies and non-profit organizations.
-HCTD and other agencies in the rural portion of the CTCOG region could use future Section 5310 allocations to support several recommendations made in this RCTP, including:
+As the local transit service provider, HCTD could receive Section 5310 funding in support of ADA paratransit operations, but the agency has not applied for this funding over the past several years.
+Outside of Bell County, TxDOT distributes allocated Section 5310 funding for each TxDOT Districts to local agencies and non-profit organizations on a competitive basis.
+The next call for Section 5310 funding applications will occur for fiscal year 2023.
+HCTD and other agencies in the rural portion of the CTCOG region could compete for and use future Section 5310 funds to support several recommendations made in this RCTP, including:

-- 5b.
+- 4g.
+Deploy a Smart Phone application for The HOP that allows for digital fare payment, real-time location and schedule information, scheduling of demand response service, and integration with other transit and micromobility services - 5b.
 Reestablish universal ADA Paratransit services in the region - 5c.
 Retrofit or procure new fleet vehicles to be more ADA-friendly